Biggleswade Urban District: Premises

 Until 1926 the council held its meetings at the Town Hall at 36 High Street, Biggleswade, which had been built in 1844 and occupies a prominent position in the town centre overlooking the Market Place.
 This building was privately owned but rented out to the council and other public bodies for meetings and other functions.
 The council held its last meeting at the Town Hall in September 1926.
 From October 1926 to February 1928 the council's meetings were held at the Masonic Rooms (also known as St Andrew's Rooms) on St Andrew's Street.
 The old Town Hall was sold by its owners, initially becoming a petrol station.
 The council did investigate whether it could purchase the building, but concluded that the estimated £4,000 cost was too high.

 In October 1927 a new Magistrates' Court opened in Biggleswade.
 From March 1928 onwards the council held its meetings at this new Court House at 4 Saffron Road.
 The council's administrative office functions were carried out at 2 London Road, which was the office of the solicitor who acted as clerk to both the Biggleswade Urban District and the Biggleswade Rural District.

 In 1952 the council purchased a large seventeenth-century house called Stratton House at 1 The Baulk.
 The council's staff moved into the building later that year, and a new council chamber was created there, being officially opened in February 1953.
 Stratton House remained the council's offices and meeting place until the council was abolished in 1974.
 The former gardens of Stratton House were used to provide a variety of other public buildings for the town, including a new library, fire station, ambulance station and police houses.

 Abolition

-Biggleswade Urban District was abolished in 1974 under the Local Government Act 1974, merging with other districts to form the new Mid Bedfordshire District.
+Biggleswade Urban District was abolished in 1974 under the Local Government Act 1972, merging with other districts to form the new Mid Bedfordshire District.
 The area now forms part of Central Bedfordshire.
-A successor parish was created for the town, known as Biggleswade Town Council.
+A successor parish was created for the town, with its council taking the name Biggleswade Town Council.
 The new town council set up its offices at 1 Chestnut Avenue (one of the police houses behind Stratton House), being based there between 1977 and 2006.
 The Town Council then moved to the old Magistrates' Court building at 4 Saffron Road, which had closed as a court in 1999.
 In so doing, it moved to the building which had been its predecessor's meeting place over fifty years earlier.